Dmitri Matheny: San Francisco

 Matheny performed as guest jazz soloist with the Dallas Symphony Orchestra on November 21, 1998 and the San Francisco Symphony on March 17, 2001.
 He has also worked with the San Francisco Symphony's "Adventures in Music" program.

-According to an article in the July 26, 2022 edition of The Chronicle, Matheny relocated to Centralia, Washington in 2015.
-He released his latest album CASCADIA on Origin Records in 2022, celebrating the Pacific Northwest.
-It has received some critical acclaim.

 Recordings

 Monarch Records

 In the early 1990s, Matheny moved to San Francisco.
 In 1995 he signed a contract with Monarch Records.
 The label released Matheny's first album as a leader, Red Reflections, that year.
 The album was a mixture of standards and Matheny's compositions that featured performances by saxophonists Rob Scheps and Dave Ellis, guitarist John Heller, bassists Bill Douglass and Trevor Dunn, drummers Scott Amendola and Alan Jones, and percussionist Ian Dogole.
 An album release concert for Red Reflections took place at Carnegie Hall's Weill Recital Hall in February 1996.

 The following year Matheny released his second album, Penumbra: The Moon Sessions.
 The album the moon as a theme and inspiration and featured saxophonist Dave Ellis, guitarist John Heller, bassist Bill Douglass, drummer Kenny Wollesen, and accordionist Rob Burger.
 Penumbra, produced by noted jazz producer Orrin Keepnews was named one of the Ten Best Jazz Recordings of 1996 by Jazziz magazine.
 The San Francisco Bay Guardian called Penumbra the Best Jazz Recording of 1996.

 Matheny's third album for Monarch Records, Starlight Cafe (1998), was recorded live at the JazzSchool in Berkeley, California, with a pared down lineup of pianist Darrell Grant and bassist Bill Douglass.
 Starlight Cafe was named one of the Top 10 Jazz Recordings of the Year by the Oakland Tribune.
 Matheny and Grant played a Starlight Cafe release concert at Weill Recital Hall in October 1998.